arozhkov/jimi-robot/README.md

 ## Yes, you can help

-* Let me know that you use Jimi
+* Let me know if you use Jimi
 * Report bugs
+* Share metrics definitions
 * Correct my English :)